 Microsoft’s Windows XP started using the NTFS file system by default for its internal drives back in 2001.
-It’s now 12 years later, so why are USB sticks, and SD cards, and other removable drives still using FAT32?
+It’s now 17 years later, so why are USB flash drives, SD cards, and other removable drives still using FAT32?

 This isn’t a mistake manufacturers are making.
 While you can format these drives with a different file system like NTFS, you’ll probably want to leave them formatted with FAT32.